orfin/WellCommerce/README.md

 The code is still hot but it only gets cooler :).
 Here are most important things which we have used to create this solution:

-- Symfony2 components as a base for customized application core
+- Symfony2 components as a solid foundation of application core
   - Config
   - Console
   - Debug